Harnessing creative play to turn the turmoil of procrastination into moments of delight.

 Bubblofi is a canvas with endless potential.
 With just a press and hold, what we call our "blow-a-bubble" interaction, users have complete control over their workflow.

 There are three customization options available creating a bubble.
-Located above the keyboard, users have the option to edit the size of their bubble, color, and add tags.
+Located above the keyboard, users have the option to edit the size of their bubble, color, and add tags

 My secondary research consisted of a brief understanding of the current state of college students and their productivity/time management habits to determine the problem area's relevance.
 Given the persistence of time mismanagement, it was clear that there was something ineffective about current tools, but what?

-The focus points for discussion and investigation.
+3 focus points for discussion and investigation.

 I compiled a list of questions to ask during my interviews, which fell under these three main categories: methods, challenges, and behaviors.
 (However, since my interviews were rather unstructured, some questions were formulated spontaneously out of curiosity and fell outside of this scope).

-▦ 01 Methods
+01 Methods

 How do students currently manage their time and responsibilities?